 And neither is the U.S. government.
 Social Security is spending down its reserves.
 Sooner or later, our financial problems must be dealt with on both an individual and national level.
 Dealing with our national budgetary issues will likely mean higher taxes or lower government benefits, thereby compounding individual fiscal problems.
 Warning: Trouble ahead.
 Plan accordingly.

 Richard Quinn blogs at QuinnsCommentary.com.
 Before retiring in 2010, Dick was a compensation and benefits executive.
-His previous blogs include Late Start, Ten Commandments and Running on Empty.
+His previous articles include Late Start, Ten Commandments and Running on Empty.
 Follow Dick on Twitter @QuinnsComments.